 The unofficial story is that, prior to the hack's start, Mario finally killed Bowser once and for all and was made Mushroom King.
 However, the success got to his head and he became a very corrupt ruler.
 He was eventually overthrown, so you're playing the game as a Fallen Hero.
 (The official story is "Mario was hungry, so he went to Dinosaur Land to eat dinosaurs.")

 This game is also commonly the source of debates, rumors, impersonations, and even fake demos on some ROM hacking communities due to its universal presence in those communities.
 However, people have gotten word that Carol continues to work on it to this day, though it may not be released for some time.

 - The title screen demo level changes halfway through: Mario encounters a crying Koopa called a "Love Animal" (one Let's Play said this was PETA's way of complaining to Mario), then he goes back and sees a bunch of collapsed Koopas and cracked shells before jumping in a hole marked "↓SUICIDE".
 When you play the actual level, jump down the suicide hole.

 - Bosses from numerous Kirby, Donkey Kong Country, Mega Man (Classic), World of Mana and Final Fantasy games.

 - A mysterious "Luigi" world

 - A level with a setting sun transition

 - Gravity reversal blocks

-- Some changes expected in the next version: Custom music and a title screen where the demo level stays the same, but the text is changed to "Super Kitiku World", as mentioned above.
+- Custom music and a title screen where the demo level stays the same, but the text is changed to "Super Kitiku World", as mentioned above.

 - Pretty much every level has a little gimmick.
 Every single one.